Aam-Digital/ndb-setup/README.md

 # Aam Digital Setup
-This repository describes how to setup everything that is needed to run Aam Digital in production.
+This repository describes how to set up everything that is needed to run Aam Digital in production.
 This includes deploying the app, deploying and connecting the database and optionally deploying and connecting the permission backend.

 ## Deploying without permission backend (simple)